 • This long-term agreement is for nine years.

-• There are 36 Charter teams, currently from among 19 organizations.
+• There are 36 Charter teams.
 The number 36 was not pre-determined — NASCAR analyzed which teams showed a long-term commitment to the sport by attempting to qualify every week for the past three years.
 That criteria yielded 36 Charters.

 • A Charter guarantees entry into the field of every Monster Energy NASCAR Cup Series points race.
 Qualifying speeds still determine the lineup.